Metal Mickeys have been making headlines for a variety of interesting reasons

 Artificial intelligence wasn’t really needed for the Chicago river robot, which tapped into another element of human curiosity.
 This helpful little machine was designed to potter along the river collecting rubbish, but it could also be remotely controlled by robot fans all over the world via the internet.
 Here, intense public interest proved to be a strength that could be harnessed for the greater good.

 Our fascination with robots is going nowhere, that’s clear.
 But the smarter they become, the steeper our learning curve needs to grow.
 Are you working on a metal marvel that could transform the way we live, work or manufacture?
-Get in touch with the Breakthrough Group team today on 0800 772 0800 and you could see your story in a future issue of our Breakthrough Magazine.
+We’d love to hear about it!
+Get in touch with the Breakthrough Group team today and you could see your story in a future issue of our Breakthrough Magazine.